joseph-c100/generated_worlds/README.md

 # generated_worlds
-Small python script to create new terms for world building projects
+Small python program to create new terms for world building projects